The Role of bilinguals in the Bayesian naming game: Upper bound for bilinguals: Mean-field approximation

-The mean-field dynamics of the NG and BNG models described in the previous section can be formulated in a unified way.
-Denoting the population fractions of agents that know name A or B at time $t$ by $x(t)$ and $y(t)$, respectively, the time-evolution follows the equations~\cite{Marchetti-2020a}
+The mean-field dynamics of the MNG and BNG models described in the previous section can be formulated in a unified way.
+Denoting the population fractions of agents that know only name A or only name B at time $t$ by $x(t)$ and $y(t)$, respectively, and the fraction of bilinguals by $z(t) = 1 - x(t) - y(t)$, the mean-field equations read~\cite{Marchetti-2020a}

-where $J = (3 - p)/2$.
-The bilinguals fraction is given by $z(t) = 1 - x(t) - y(t)$.
-In the basic NG $p = 1$ (and $J = 1$) at any time.
-Instead, in the BNG, the generalization probability $p = p(t) \in [0,1]$ is a time-dependent quantity, whose explicit functional form is unknown; in the mean-field limit, $p(t)$ represents a probability averaged over many dynamical realizations~\cite{Marchetti-2020a}.

-In the case of the basic NG model, Eqs.~\eqref{eq:autonomous1a},\eqref{eq:autonomous1b} describe an autonomous nonlinear system of first-order differential equations, with two stable equilibrium points $A=(1,0)$, $B=(0,1)$ and an unstable equilibrium point $C=((3-\sqrt{5})/2,(3-\sqrt{5})/2)$, as can be shown by linear stability analysis~\cite{Baronchelli-2006a}, see the relative phase portrait in Fig.\ref{fig:phasePortrait}.
-In the BNG, $A$ and $B$ are still asymptotically stable equilibrium points, but the unstable equilibrium point $C$ is absent.